rdanter/wrl-rpi-bsp/docs/Bluetooth.md

 -------------------
 See `Wireless.md` for details of where to find and how to install the firmware.

+In addition, the following Bluez firmware files are needed:

+  * BCM43430A1.hcd - for the RPi 3B
+  * BCM4345C0.hcd  - for the RPi 3B Plus

+These resolve issues with the hardware address being read as all AA's.

 2. Test Bluetooth
 -----------------
 The following steps may be used to quickly test Bluetooth functionality using a